How to read RTD sensors in LabVIEW in 5 simple steps

 Each of the above configurations is associated with a downloadable template in the table below.
 Click on the images to enlarge them and get a better view of the block diagram and main window of the proposed template.

-Models 1) & 3) leverages Dracal's command line tools, ideal for Dracal adapters connected via USB either to the computer or, with some minor adjustments, to a SensGate (Wi-Fi/Wireless gateway).
+Models for configurations 1 & 3 leverage Dracal's command line tools, ideal for Dracal adapters connected via USB either to the computer or, with some minor adjustments, to a SensGate (Wi-Fi/Wireless gateway).
 This solution is for instruments without the virtual COM protocol option.
 This method is simple and effective, allowing LabVIEW to directly access sensor data using preconfigured commands that retrieve real-time measurements.
 With these tools, users can easily integrate temperature readings into their LabVIEW project within minutes.

-For users who have opted for the serial protocol, the models 2) and 4) offer a different approach, communicating with the RTD adapter via a virtual serial port.
-In model 2), the VISA (Virtual Instrument Software Architecture) functions built into LabVIEW make this integration straightforward, facilitating direct read/write commands to the sensor.
+For users who have opted for the serial protocol, the models for configurations 2 and 4 offer a different approach, communicating with the RTD adapter via a virtual serial port.
+In model for configuration 2, the VISA (Virtual Instrument Software Architecture) functions built into LabVIEW make this integration straightforward, facilitating direct read/write commands to the sensor.
 This model gives users better control over data acquisition and allows for more advanced customization in LabVIEW.
-In model 4) for Wi-Fi/Ethernet connectivity, the REST API available inside the SensGate allow to directly access your sensor data via a HTTP block.
+In model 4 for Wi-Fi/Ethernet connectivity, the REST API available in SensGate enables direct access to your sensor data via an HTTP block.

 Conclusion